Charles Robert Ashbee

 Died aged c.
 79

 Charles Robert Ashbee (17 May 1863 – 23 May 1942) was a British architect and designer who was a prime mover of the Arts and Crafts movement that took its craft ethic from the works of John Ruskin and its co-operative structure from the socialism of William Morris.
 Ashbee was defined by one source as "designer, architect, entrepreneur, and social reformer".
-His disciplines included metalwork, textile design, furniture, jewellery and other objects in the Art Nouveau and Arts and Crafts genres.DbPedia
+His disciplines included metalwork, textile design, furniture, jewellery and other objects in the Modern Style (British Art Nouveau style) and Arts and Crafts genres.DbPedia

 Commemorated on 1 plaque